Looking for COVID-19 Information?

 About Us

-Hospitalists at The Queen’s Medical Center provide an efficient level of care to all patients, which means your length of stay in the hospital is often shorter, getting you back home sooner.
+Hospitalists at The Queen’s Medical Center provide a high level of care to all patients, to help you heal faster.
 These physicians monitor your daily care to ensure that coordinated efforts during your stay get you back to an optimal level of health.
-As daily medical care is no longer required, studies show that patients can often make a better recovery at home.
+As patients improve and daily medical care is no longer required, studies show that patients can often make a better recovery at home.
 When it is determined that you are ready to discharged, your primary care physician will be updated on your progress and discharge plan.

 Benefits of a Hospitalist